kpal81xd/docs.krunker.io/docs/files/data_storage.md

     accountName, # str player account name
     gameName, # str name of game storage you want
               # to load data from (optional)
-    callback, # action that is called when the data is ready );
+    callback # action that is called when the data is ready );

 # get all data for a specific player: